Bing Ads API Overview

 When you advertise using Microsoft Advertising, your search ads can appear on the search results page on websites throughout the world.
 These sites can include Bing, AOL, and Yahoo owned and operated sites as well as Bing, AOL, and Yahoo syndicated search partner sites.
 (Syndicated search partner sites are sites that use Bing and Yahoo search results.)
 For more information, see About ad distribution.

 Your ads can appear on search results page when a customer does a search on Bing.
 Where you ad appears on search results pages is determined by the keywords you use to associate your ads.
-For example, Sarah owns a toy store and wants to create ads for kids' electronics.
-She might include keywords like "walkie-talkies", "electronic pets", and "kids' music players" so her ads could be more relevant to customers' searches, and show above or next to the search results.
+For example, Pat owns a toy store and wants to create ads for kids' electronics.
+They might include keywords like "walkie-talkies", "electronic pets", and "kids' music players" so their ads could be more relevant to customers' searches, and show above or next to the search results.

 To see where Microsoft Advertising is available and whether your ads will run, please see Where does Microsoft Advertising show your ads?
 You can also set your ads to the languages your customers speak, which will influence where your ads will appear.
-For example, if Sarah wants her ads to be in German, her ads can appear not only in Germany but Austria and Switzerland as well.
+For example, Pat's ads in German can appear not only in Germany but Austria and Switzerland as well.
 For more information, see Ad Languages.

 Enrich your ad layout